AN ENEMY THAT MUST BE CONQUERED

 Jesus says that the terrible pain of denying these lusts is far better than being thrown into hell – the judgment and condemnation of God.

-False prophets and false teachers have stood in our pulpits and placated this sin – themselves likely being slaves to adultery – and promised freedom to those who are also slaves to sin.
-The most common way this freedom is promised is through the grace of God, suggesting that “God understands”, and telling the sheep they are leading to the slaughter that they will have peace even though they traverse a condemned path.
+False teachers have stood in our pulpits and placated this sin – themselves likely being slaves to adultery – and promised freedom to those who are also slaves to sin.
+The most common way this freedom is promised is through the grace of God, suggesting that “God understands” as they promise the sheep that they are leading to the slaughter that they will have peace even though they traverse a condemned path.

-The language Jesus uses in this teaching does not present “kingdom suggestions”, but “kingdom imperatives”.
-These are commandments that Christ demands of his disciples.
+The language Jesus uses in this teaching does not present “kingdom suggestions”, but “kingdom imperatives” because a faithful heart is essential to the path of life.

-To ensure the full weight of these teachings are preserved against the demonic doctrines of false teachers and false prophets who try to sooth the outcry of our consciences, Jesus not only warned of hellfire-condemnation when teaching about adultery, but also concluded his sermon appropriately:
+To ensure the full weight of these teachings are preserved against the demonic doctrines of false teachers who try to sooth the outcry of our consciences, Jesus not only warned of hellfire-condemnation when teaching about adultery, but also concluded his sermon appropriately:

 Matthew 7:21–27 (NIV) — “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father who is in heaven.
 22 Many will say to me on that day, ‘Lord, Lord, did we not prophesy in your name and in your name drive out demons and in your name perform many miracles?’
 23 Then I will tell them plainly, ‘I never knew you.
 Away from me, you evildoers!’
 24 “Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.
 25 The rain came down, the streams rose, and the winds blew and beat against that house; yet it did not fall, because it had its foundation on the rock.
 26 But everyone who hears these words of mine and does not put them into practice is like a foolish man who built his house on sand.
 27 The rain came down, the streams rose, and the winds blew and beat against that house, and it fell with a great crash.”